pyc-team/pytorch_concepts/README.md

 # PyTorch Concepts

-PyC (PyTorch Concepts) is a library built upon PyTorch to easily write and train Concept-Based Deep Learning models.
+PyC (PyTorch Concepts) is a library built upon PyTorch to easily implement Interpretable and Causally Transparent Deep Learning models.

 You can install PyC along with all its dependencies from [PyPI](https://pypi.org/project/pytorch-concepts/):